paulhibbitts/cmpt-363-213-beta/docs/course-welcome.md

 To help orientate yourself to the course, explore the [course syllabus](https://canvas.sfu.ca).
 You may also want to view a [brief tour of Blackboard Collaborate Ultra](https://www.youtube.com/watch?v=6SKSODqUeWg).

-Online courses as compared to in-person classes can present specific challenges.
+Online courses as compared to in-person classes can present unique challenges.
 Here are some articles to help you better succeed with online learning:

 * [8 Strategies for Getting the Most Out of an Online Class](https://www.northeastern.edu/graduate/blog/tips-for-taking-online-classes/)
 * [What Makes a Successful Online Learner?](https://careerwise.minnstate.edu/education/successonline.html)